2002-ishaan/2002-ishaan/README.md

 - 🌱 I’m currently learning **MLOps & CI/CD Pipelines**

-- 👨‍💻 All of my projects are available at [resume-projects folder on my GitHub profile for easy review.](resume-projects folder on my GitHub profile for easy review.)
+- 👨‍💻 All of my projects are available at **resume-projects folder on my GitHub profile for easy review**

 - 📫 How to reach me **dishaan772@gmail.com**